Chief Residents, 2018-2019

-Dr. Harmandeep Singh was born in Punjab India and moved to the United States as a child.
-He studied Cell Biology and Neuroscience and obtained his undergraduate degree at Rutgers University.
-After completion, he went on to attend medical school at Robert Wood Johnson Medical School, where he graduated from in 2015.
+Dr. Harmandeep Singh was born in Punjab, India and moved to the United States as a child.
+He studied cell biology and neuroscience at Rutgers University and earned his medical degree at Robert Wood Johnson Medical School.

-Dr. Singh was drawn to Cornell for various reasons: its strong focus on education and clinical excellence; its unparalleled regional training; the expansion of the global health program; the supportive faculty and administration; most importantly, the unyielding camaraderie among the residents.
-As a resident, he has been an active member of the Residency Support Council, advocating for his co-residents and emphasizing their well-being.
+Dr. Singh was drawn to Cornell for various reasons: its strong focus on education and clinical excellence; its unparalleled regional training; the expansion of the global health program; the supportive faculty and administration; and, most importantly, the unyielding camaraderie among the residents.
+He has been an active member of the Residency Support Council, advocating for his co-residents and emphasizing their well-being.
 Dr. Singh enjoys exploring New York City and dining at the limitless selection of restaurants.

 Along with Drs.
-Daniel and Sullivan, Dr. Singh hopes to continue working to improve the residency experience at the hospital while also expanding the experience to include community outreach.
+Daniel and Sullivan, Dr. Singh hopes to continue working to improve the residency experience at the hospital while also expanding it to include community outreach.

 KATE SULLIVAN, MD

 Dr. Kate Sullivan was born and raised in New Jersey.
-She studied Biology and Chemistry at Loyola University Maryland, where she graduated summa cum laude in 2011.
-Dr. Sullivan went on to obtain her medical degree from Rutgers New Jersey Medical School in 2015.
+She graduated summa cum laude from Loyola University Maryland, where she studied biology and chemistry.
+She received her medical degree from Rutgers New Jersey Medical School.

 MITCHELL DANIEL, MD

-Dr. Mitchell Daniel grew up in Houston Texas and moved to Austin to attend the University of Texas, where he studied Finance and completed his Premedical coursework.
-He moved back to Houston to complete his medical degree from the University of Texas Medical Branch.
+Dr. Mitchell Daniel grew up in Houston, Texas.
+He moved to Austin to attend the University of Texas where he studied finance and completed his premedical coursework.
+He returned to Houston to complete his medical degree at the University of Texas Medical Branch.

 Dr. Daniel is excited to work with Drs.
 Sullivan and Singh, and will be providing a special emphasis on expanding senior resident teaching and emergency management simulations.